-Imgrd option Imadmin notes -2 -р The replacement option is -adminonly yes, which is the default for Imadmin. -Z The replacement option is -foreground. -c license_file_list License files are now managed using either the license server management interface or the new -import option. -v Version information is now displayed in the license server management interface.
+lmgrd option lmadmin notes -2 -p The replacement option is -adminOnly yes, which is the default for Imadmin. -z The replacement option is -foreground. -c license_file_list License files are now managed using either the license server management interface or the new -import option. -v Version information is now displayed in the license server management interface.
 The equivalent is -version option. -l [+]debug_log_path The -logDir option defines the path to the debug log file (lmadmin.log) written by the lmadmin license server manager.
-The default location is <lmadmin_install_dir>/logs.</lmadmin_install_dir> The default location for the vendor daemon debug log files is <1madmin_instal1_dir>/logs/ <vendor>.log.
-The path to vendor daemon debug logs can be changed via either the 1madmin license management interface or the options file.</vendor> Note • On windows- It is best practice to set the location of debug_log_path to a ProgramData sub-folder, since this location has user-write permission by default, which is needed when the license server runs as a service with LocalService permission. -local The replacement is to use the following argument settings: -allowStopServer Yes -allowRemoteStopServer No -x Imdown The replacement option is -a11owStopServer .
-Note that the logical direction of this option has been reversed. -x Imremove The replacement option is -a11owLicenseRec1aim .
+The default location is <lmadmin_install_dir>/logs.</lmadmin_install_dir> The default location for the vendor daemon debug log files is <lmadmin_install_dir>/logs/<vendor>.log.
+The path to vendor daemon debug logs can be changed via either the lmadmin license management interface or the options file.</vendor></lmadmin_install_dir> Note • On Windows platforms, it is best practice to set the location of debug_Log_path to a sub-folder of ProgramData.
+This location has user-write permissions by default, which are needed when the license server runs as a service with LocalService permission. -local The replacement is to use the following argument settings: -allowStopServer Yes -allowRemoteStopServer No -x lmdown The replacement option is -allowStopServer .
+Note that the logical direction of this option has been reversed. -x Imremove The replacement option is -allowLicenseReclaim.
 Note that the logical direction of this option has been reversed.

-Imadmin License Administration Functions
+lmadmin License Administration Functions

-Imadmin provides some of the license administration functions previously provided by the command-line based license administration utilities or LMTOOLS on the Windows platform.
-The following table lists functions provided within Imadmin that replace those provided by the license administration utilities.
+lmadmin provides some of the license administration functions previously provided by the command-line based license administration utilities or lmtools on the Windows platform.
+The following table lists functions provided within lmadmin that replace those provided by the license administration utilities.